vincenzo-scotti/llm_cstk/README.md

 The code was initially developed to use the [Llama](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) models (and other derivative models) available through the [`llama-cpp-python` library](https://github.com/abetlen/llama-cpp-python/tree/main).

 The chat-related functionalities are:
+- **Response generation**: The chatbot is used to have a plain conversation (LLM only).
-- **Response generation**: The chatbot is used to suggest possible responses in a conversation.
+- **Response suggestion**: The chatbot is used to suggest possible responses in a conversation.
 - **Information extraction**: given a reference document, the user interacts with an LLM-based chatbot to extract relevant information.
 - **Knowledge-based question answering**: the user discusses with an LLM-based chatbot that can exploit external information from a knowledge base to answer.